terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 Ummmmm...
 What?

 Right, so it's basically a set of tools that are designed to describe a [CloudFormation Stack](https://aws.amazon.com/cloudformation/).
-The stack can then be deployed, updated, and destroyed using the cdk cli.
+The stack can then be deployed, updated, and destroyed using the CDK cli.

 I can hear you out there thinking about serverless.io, terraform, and other infrastructure as code solutions.
 The main differentiator with the AWS CDK is that it's designed with your language in mind.
 The challenge with serverless.io, terraform, etc is you have to learn a new syntax in order to get anything done.
 This increases the learning curve for picking up new tooling.